finos/common-domain-model/documentation/source/event-model.rst

 * **Trade state** represents the state in the lifecycle that the trade is in, from execution to settlement and maturity.
 * **Primitive operator** is the functional building block that is used to compose business events.
 Each operator describes a fundamental change to the state of a trade going from a before state to an after state and is parameterised by a primitive instruction input.
-* **Business event** represents a trade lifecycle event as a composite of primitive instructions.
+* **Business event** represents a lifecycle event affecting one or more trades as a composite of primitive instructions.
 A business event can comprise several instructions, each consisting of a set of primitive instructions applied to a single trade state (before).
 The resulting trade state (after) can be multiple.
 * **Workflow** represents a set of actions or steps that are required to trigger a business event.

 The below diagram illustrates the relationship between these components.
 Each of them is described in the next four sections.